amc-heme/scExploreR/README.md

 <br>

 *Welcome to the single cell visualization tool you didn't know you were looking for!* This app is designed to make exploration of highly complex data sets easy for anyone, regardless of informatics background.
-Bridging the gap between domain (disease and clinical) specific knowledge and high level sequencing data is possible with this tool, and ultimately makes the best use of these precious data sets to glean molecular and translational insights through democratizing analysis.
+Whether you're a researcher looking to make sense of your single cell data, or a bioinformatician looking to present your results interactively, you will find value in this app. scExplorer bridges the gap between domain (disease and clinical) specific knowledge and high level sequencing data, and ultimately makes the best use of these precious data sets to glean molecular and translational insights through democratizing analysis.

 ## Requirements

 <br>

 * A pre-processed and finalized Seurat object (or a set of finalized objects).
-* Config files for each object, and a browser config YAML.
+* Config files for each object (generated with this app), and a browser config YAML.
 See "Installation and Use" for more information.
 * A server to host the app.
 This can be any computer with at least 16 GB of RAM, that can be left on and be connected to the internet continuously.

 Some bioinformatics experience is required to install and configure the app, but once set up, the app can be used by anyone.